 From now on, don’t let anyone trouble me with these things.
 For I bear on my body the marks that show I belong to Jesus.Gal 6:17

-In the previous Nugget we looked at the mark of “Love” What did you conclude?
-Could Paul have been referring to the ‘mark of love’?
+In the previous Nugget we looked at the mark of “Servanthood” What did you conclude?
+Could Paul have been referring to the mark of Servanthood?

 - Was this a Mark of Jesus?